Introduction to weather in southeastern Oklahomaby Had Robinson & Tom Bird, Senior Meteorologist, National Weather

 It is best not to launch, especially if you are in the

-proven that the Jet can cause serious turbulence near the surface.
+mountains.
+The Jet can cause serious turbulence near the surface.
 Sometimes it can be deadly.
-If there is a substantial inversion (you will have to know how to read the balloon soundings) between you and the Jet, you will most likely be OK and
+If there is a substantial inversion between you and the Jet, you will most likely be OK and

 Jet turbulence will be isolated

 above the air mass you are flying in.
 The NWS hourly forecast gives a good estimate of the mixing height of the air we fly in and the presence of turbulence near the ground.
 When in doubt, call your local National Weather Service office.
 It is the job of NWS meteorologists to help the public with questions about

 the weather that could endanger lives or property.
-DO NOT CALL THE NWS UNLESS YOU HAVE FIRST MASTERED THE INFORMATION ON THIS PAGE!
+DO NOT CALL THE NWS UNLESS YOU HAVE FIRST BECOME FAMILIAR WITH THE INFORMATION ON THIS PAGE.

 NWS meteorologist, Tom Bird, gives this good advice about the Jet.

-The Jet is more of a concern when: 1) most days in the warm season when there is no inversion (or it breaks) and we get deep mixing...which causes strong winds aloft to come down to the surface.
+The Jet is more of a concern: 1) most days in the warm season when there is no inversion (or it breaks) and we get deep mixing...which causes strong winds aloft to come down to the surface.
 2) in the cool season when an upper-low is passing causing instability to transfer the momentum aloft downward toward the surface.

 - If you get past the above (5), then do the following:

 a.)
-El Paso National Weather Service Look at the 7-day forecast.
+NWS Le Flore county forecast Look at the 7-day forecast.
 It is good to know if changes are in store, like a sudden appearance of a front which can mean turbulent air.
-The forecast may say that the front is due here at 2200 local time.
-However, the front may get here at 1700 when you are in the air.
+The forecast may say that the front is due here at 2200 (10:00PM) local time.
+However, the front may get here at 1700 (5:00PM) when you are in the air.
 In other words, give yourself plenty of margin both weather-wise and time-wise.